bmndc/nokia-leo/README.md

     </table>
 </details>

 *Source code for B2G, Linux 4.9 kernel and certain LGPL-2.1 licensed libraries used [by HMD] on the 6300 4G can be found in the [`leo-v20` branch of this repository].
-Do note that it does NOT contain proprietary code from some vendors and thus cannot be used to compile a functional KaiOS build.*
+Do note that it does NOT contain proprietary code from some vendors and thus [cannot be used to compile a functional KaiOS build].*

 <img class="leo" align="right" width="390" height="390" style="width:390px;height:100%;" src="assets/images/press/nokia_6300_4G-emotional-Range.png" alt="Nokia 6300 4G in three colours stacking on top of each other" fetchpriority="high">